So, you have a great idea for a project. As we all know, a "project" could be almost anything.

 If your project is long and detailed, you'll add a Table of Contents next.
 This is where Proposal Kit can really help, because the library of topics it includes is extensive enough to cover all types of specialized proposals.
 Each Proposal Kit template will become a topic page, which will then be listed in your Table of Contents.
 You can't compile a Table of Contents until you have written the proposal, but remember that your TOC should be placed right after the title page.
 If you use the Proposal Pack Wizard software, it will create an auto-updating Table of Contents for you based on all of the topics you select for your proposal.

 Now you have completed the introduction section.
 Next comes the section where you describe the project needs, goals, and objectives, always keeping the readers' point of view in mind.
 For a complex corporate proposal, you will probably need to start off this section with an Executive Summary, which is basically a list of your most important points.
 Keep in mind that an upper-level decision maker may read only this Executive Summary.

 Next, outline all the need for the project.
 You might include pages like Needs Analysis, Project Background, Goals and Objectives, and other details that explain the current need or opportunity.

 Next, explain what you propose to do and the benefits your project will provide.
 Of course, given the variety of the thousands of potential projects, each project proposal will differ dramatically from the next one.
 The complexity of the project will determine the length of the proposal: your proposal might be only 5 pages long, or more than 50.
 This is where the topics included in Proposal Kit's extensive content library of topics will be incredibly useful.
 Odds are that you will find a pre-written template for every project detail.
-There are hundreds of topic templates, so there's no way to list them here.
+There are thousands of topic templates, so there's no way to list them here.
 The names shown below are only a few of the most commonly used topics.